gjohnson-isu/abe516-project/index.md

 * Annual summary metrics (total NO3-N load removed, total flow treated, percent NO3-N load reduction, and many others) calculated and organized into one tidy dataframe or csv file

 ## Implementation
+Flow data wrangling can be seen in [this jupyter notebook](./project-wrangling-1.md).

 # Data Exploration
 insert here